On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: On uniform locally quantum reductions

-~ The intuition behind the soundness proof is that the two branches (conditioning on register $\Pi$) of verifier's verification are competing and the prover cannot cheat one without also changing the other.
+The intuition behind the soundness proof is that the two branches (conditioning on register $\Pi$) of verifier's verification are competing and the prover cannot cheat one without also changing the other.
 When the input $x\notin L$, a cheating prover must apply an operation far from $O_{f^{-1}}$ on $\ket{Q}$ to make $R$ accept.
 We will show that when it applies such an operation, it must move the trap state $\ket{T}$ far from the correct state $\ket{T^H}$ which will be detected by the verifier.
-Now, we can finish the proof by showing the completeness and soundness of the protocol. \begin{proof}[Proof of Theorem~\ref{thm:one_main}] We introduce some notation first.
-Let the state of the entire system after the prover's action be
+Now, we can finish the proof by showing the completeness and soundness.